bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-06-02-newsletter.md

 - [Bitcoin Core #18418][] increases the maximum number of UTXOs received to the same address that will be spent simultaneously if the `avoid_reuse` wallet flag is set.
-The more outputs that are spent together, the higher the fee might be relative to a wallet with default flags but, also, the less likely it becomes that third parties will be able to identify the user's later transactions.
+The more outputs that are spent together, the higher the fee might be for that particular transaction relative to a wallet with default flags but, also, the less likely it becomes that third parties will be able to identify the user's later transactions.